Introduction

-The signals presented in this post have been acquired using two PZT sensors simultaneously, with one measuring respiration around the thorax (position a) and one around the abdomen (position b).
-Note that the sensing strips of the respiration bands have been centered at the front of the thorax and abdomen.
+In following examples we present two sensor position options, one meausuring respiration around the thorax (position a) and one around the abdomen (position b).
+Note that the sensing strips of the respiration bands have been centred at the front of the thorax and abdomen.

 Position A – Thoracic Respiration Monitoring